racker/salus-docs/design/policy-management/policy-managment.md

 ## A Monitor used within a Monitor Policy is updated

-If the policy monitor is updated it will not affect any customer currently using the policy but simply acts as an update to the template that will be used to clone any new monitors in future.
+If the monitor template is updated it will not affect any customer currently using the policy but simply acts as an update to the template that will be used to clone any new monitors in future.

-As metadata policies should be used within a policy monitors fields, no change to the monitor should be significant enough to require a push out to every customer using it.
+As metadata policies should be used within a monitor templates fields, no change to the monitor should be significant enough to require a push out to every customer using it.

-In reality an update to a policy monitor will probably never happen.
+In reality an update to a monitor template will probably never happen.

 ## A Monitor Policy is updated